$L^2$-cohomology of quasi-fibered boundary metrics: Introduction

 \section{Introduction}

 In \cite{Joyce}, Joyce constructed complete Calabi-Yau metrics on crepant resolutions of $\bbC^n/\Gamma$ for $\Gamma\subset \SU(n)$ a finite subgroup.
 When $\Gamma$ acts freely on $\bbC^n\setminus \{0\}$, this is an Asymptotically Locally Euclidean (ALE) metric.
 However, when the action is not free away from the origin, the orbifold $\bbC^n/ \Gamma$ has rays of singularities going off to infinity and the metrics are only ALE away from these singularities, hence the name Quasi-Asymptotically Euclidean (QALE) introduced by Joyce.
 To construct these metrics, Joyce solved a complex Monge-Ampère equation for an appropriate choice of Kähler QALE-metric using some mapping properties of the corresponding Laplacian.
 More recently, Mazzeo and Degeratu in \cite{DM2018} have introduced the notion of Quasi-Asymptotically Conical (QAC) metrics, essentially generalizing QALE-metrics in the same way that Asymptotically Conical (AC) metrics generalize ALE-metrics, and showed that the corresponding Laplacian is Fredholm when acting on suitable weighted Hölder or Sobolev spaces.
 The definition of \cite{DM2018} was in terms of resolution blowups.
 In \cite{CDR}, a coordinate-free definition of $\QAC$-metrics was provided in terms of a Lie structure at infinity and a natural compactification by a manifold with corners.
 Using this point of view, the first examples of Calabi-Yau QAC-metrics that are not QALE or AC were constructed in \cite{CDR}.
 More generally, the notion of Quasi-Fibered Boundary (QFB) metrics was introduced in \cite{CDR} by adding a compact fiber at infinity.
-In another direction, in \cite{Li2019} for $n=3$ and in \cite{CR,Gabor2019} for $n\ge3$, counter-examples in all dimensions to a conjecture of Tian \cite{Tian2006} were obtained by constructing on $\bbC^n$ for $n\ge 3$ complete Calabi-Yau metrics of Euclidean volume growth with tangent cone at infinity having a singular cross-section.
-These new metrics are not QAC-metrics, but it was shown in \cite{CR} that they are conformal to QAC-metrics and that in a suitable sense, they can be thought as warped QAC-metrics.